Loline alkaloid: Discovery

 A member of the loline alkaloids was first isolated from the grass Lolium temulentum and its elemental composition determined in 1892.
 It was initially named temuline and later renamed norloline.
-(Reviewed by Schardl et al. (2007).)
 Studies in the 1950s and 1960s by Russian researchers established the name loline and identified the characteristic 2,7 ether bridge in its molecular structure.
 Since then the analytical methods for purification and analysis of the lolines have been refined and several different loline species have been identified in many Lolium and related grasses infected by the Epichloë/Neotyphodium (epichloae) endophytes.
 Lolines are absent in grass plants that do not harbor the epichloae endophytes, and not all epichloae produce the lolines.
 Because of the very intimate association of plant and endophyte and difficulties to reproduce the symbiotic conditions in vitro, it was long unknown if the fungus was the producer of the lolines, or if they were synthesized by the plant in response to endophyte infection.
 In 2001, it was demonstrated that the endophyte Neotyphodium uncinatum produces lolines in some chemically defined growth media, which suggests that the endophyte is also the producer of the lolines in the grass plant.
 The lolines have also been reported from some plants in several plant families, suggesting a more widespread occurrence of these compounds in nature.